Stupid Meetings on the Rise Again: 6 Ways to Reel in Unproductive Time

 Some companies have listened to pleas for freedom from meetings.
 Famously, Shopify cut 12,000 events – mostly recurring meetings of two or more people – from employees’ calendars.
 With that, they freed up about 95,000 hours.

-TechSmith tried one month without synchronous – real-time, in person – meetings.
+TechSmith tried one month without synchronous, real-time, in–person meetings.
 They called it An Experiment to Build an Async-First Culture.
 And guess what?
 It worked pretty damn well.
+You can find out more about that in the tips below.

-Systematically and thoughtfully reducing meetings can help HR and the entire organization reel in unproductive time.
+And it’s why you might want to systematically and thoughtfully reduce meetings to help HR and the entire organization reel in unproductive time.

-Here are six keys to eliminating stupid meetings:
+Here are six keys to eliminate meetings that aren’t necessary:

 Most employees would like to decline a third of the meetings they’re asked to attend.
 But they only get out of about 15% of them, the Otter.ai survey found.